PowerSnail/PowerSnail.github.io/content/posts/comsci/2022-07-29-score-in-url/index.md

 ## Text Editing

-The original abcjs editor is written with a simple `textarea`, where errors are shown in a separate `div`.

-To provide some rudimentary code highlighting, and more importantly, ergonomic error reporting, the text area is replaced by [CodeMirror](https://codemirror.net/).
+To provide some rudimentary code highlighting, and more importantly, ergonomic error reporting, [CodeMirror](https://codemirror.net/) is used.
+You can see the errors marked by red dots, like a real text editor used by programmers.

 ![Screenshot showcasing error reporting](./Screenshot_error.webp)